by The Prairie Enthusiasts | Mar 11, 2026

 From Albany, go west on Mineral Point Road to Purinton Road.
 Continue west to Schneeberger Road, turn right (north) and go about 4/10 of a mile, and park along the road.
 Walk in to the west of Schneeberger, on a rutted dirt track along a fence line, a quarter-mile on our narrow easement between crop fields.

 The remnant was first located in the mid 1970’s.
 Back then there was no such thing as The Prairie Enthusiasts.
 There was just a small bunch of guys who loved prairies and liked to burn them, then drink beer and talk about preserving remnants.
 The Vale Prairie was managed for about five years, then left to its own until 1992, when the Southwest Chapter purchased the 4.5 acre remnant and 11.5 acre buffer for a total of 16 acres.
 That was truly a fine purchase.
-The site was named the Vale Prairie after the owners, Harold and Crescent Vale, who were in favor of its protection and restoration
+The site was named the Vale Prairie after the owners, Harold and Crescent Vale, who were in favor of its protection and restoration.

 In the winter of 1993, TPE volunteers and Wisconsin Conservation Corps crews cut and stump treated all woody vegetation on the site.
 After eight years of work, the area is recovering nicely.
 Part of the restoration plan involved replanting an area of 1.5 acres in the southwest corner of the property because smooth brome had completely taken over.
 Our plan was to spray it with Roundup, collect seed, and replant.
 The spraying was done, and several months later, to our complete amazement, most of the regrowth was of prairie plants, apparently released to grow when the brome was killed!
 It was decided that the buffer areas would serve as a sort of genetic refuge for disappearing species from within Green County.
 Two species that have been nearly extirpated in Green County are Wild Quinine and Pale Purple Coneflower, so seed was collected from one coneflower site and three quinine sites and sown there.
 We now have a healthy and growing population of these plants.